 - Somebody That You Used to Know – Gotye

-vi V IV V Backing Track 6545 Backing Track
+vi V IV V Backing Track

-These essential chords shapes are referred to as open chords.
+These essential chords are called open chords.

 None of the open chords in this section use barres.